 Largest Teddy Bear

-The next plush toy we have to show you comes all the way from Mexico.
+In contrast, the next plush toy we have to show you comes all the way from Mexico.
 Measuring at more than 6ft-long (19.41 metres), this bear earned the new world record in April 2019 for the Largest Teddy Bear.
 Named by the residents after their town, meet Xonita the bear.
-The 4.4-ton stuffed toy was measured at a soccer stadium in the town of Xonacatlan as a part of the town’s Children’s Day festivities where Guinness World Records were then able to confirm it was larger than the 55 foot teddy bear created by Kansas resident Dana Warren in 2008.
+The 4.4-ton stuffed toy was measured at a soccer stadium in the town of Xonacatlan as a part of the town’s Children’s Day festivities where Guinness World Records were then able to confirm it was larger than the 55-foot teddy bear created by Kansas resident Dana Warren in 2008.
 Three months of hard work and stitching and Xonita is officially the world’s largest teddy!

 Smallest Teddy Bear